ABOUT OUR DOWN

 Do we use hydrophobic-treated down?

-No, it isn’t necessary for two reasons.
+No, it isn’t necessary for three reasons.
 First, nearly all of crux down products have waterproof, or at the very least, water-resistant shells.
-Our philosophy is to keep the down dry in the first place.
+Our philosophy is to keep the down dry at the outset.

 Secondly, down comes from water-fowl and has natural hydrophobic qualities.
-In the quest for ever-higher fill-power ratings, a lot of these properties are stripped out in the post-plucking processes.
+In the quest for ever-higher fill-power ratings, a lot of these properties are stripped out in the cleaning processes that follow plucking.
 It is ironic that hydrophobicity has to be added back in.

 Want to know more?